precisely/rapids/doc/architecture.md

 {
  :p1 (fn [{:keys [z]}]
-       ;; resume-at pushes a Thunk record onto the stack - it contains the following info:
+       ;; resume-at pushes a StackFrame onto the stack - it contains the following info:
        (resume-at [:p2                  ; partition to resume at 'arg1                ; where the result should be stored {z    z              ; a map of bindings